lysiak-yevhenii/MDN_WEB_DOCS/Manupulating_Documents/src/DOM_Manipulation/DOM_Manipulation.md

 Let's imagine you have defined class in CSS called 'highlight' with style defined there.
 You can use
 next: _para.setAttribute('class','highlight')_ and it will add class to the para element, and as result it will apply highligh style.

+# Task

+In this challenge we want to make a simple shopping list example that allows you to dynamically add items to the list using a form input and button.
+When you add an item to the input and press the button:

+- The item should appear in the list.
+- Each item should be given a button that can be pressed to delete that item off the list.
+- The input should be emptied and focused ready for you to enter another item.